cabloy/zova/zova-docs/guide/techniques/model/sync-data.md

 ## localstorage

+Since the server does not support `window.localStorage`, the localstorage state data does not participate in the SSR hydration process

-The following demonstrates storing user information in localstorage, and the data will be retained when the page is refreshed
+The following demonstrates storing user information in localstorage, and the state will be retained when the page is refreshed

 ### How to define